Key takeaways

 The bottom line

 Completing a balance transfer with Wells Fargo is relatively easy and can be completed online, over the phone or via balance transfer checks.
-The best Wells Fargo balance transfer cards offer a 0 percent intro APR for up to 21 months on balance transfers, giving you well over a year to pay off your transferred balances without accruing interest.
+The best Wells Fargo balance transfer cards offer an intro APR, giving you well over a year to pay off your transferred balances.

 Before you request a Wells Fargo transfer, establish a plan to pay off your transferred balances and any additional purchases you make on the card before the intro APR period is up.
 Otherwise, you could end up with new credit card debt.